IATI/IATI-Guidance/en/upgrades.rst

 The entire process should be open to public scrutiny at all times.

 Anyone can make a proposal (via the `Modifications, Additions, Improvements section <http://support.iatistandard.org/forums/20020808-modifications-additions-improvements>`_), and each upgrade process receives it's own forum where proposals can be assigned.
 The forums allow for a public exchange on the merits of the proposals to take place.
-The TAG Secretariat will contribute to these exchanges and will draft proposals for the formal formats required for the standard.
+The IATI Technical Team will contribute to these exchanges and will draft proposals for the formal formats required for the standard.

 Minor Changes may take place with our without wider consultation.
 You can